 - The frosting can also be made several days in advance and stored in an airtight container in the refrigerator.
 Bring to room temperature, then mix well before using.
 Leftovers should be refrigerated.

-- Get the look by using Decorating Tube 1M fitted into a piping bag.
+- Get the look by using Wilton decorating tip 1M fitted into a piping bag.

 Amount Per Serving:Calories: 337 Total Fat: 15g Saturated Fat: 8g Trans Fat: 0g Unsaturated Fat: 6g Cholesterol: 59mg Sodium: 268mg Carbohydrates: 49g Fiber: 1g Sugar: 36g Protein: 3g